 The undersigned has agreed to serve as the permanent advisor for

-(Nam e of Student) (Banner#)
+(Nom e of Student) (Pannor#)

-(Ivaili e of Student) (Ballier#)
+(Ivaiii e of Student) (Banner#)

-a candidate for the o legree of
+a candidate for the degree of

-Doctorate of Phil losophy (PhD) in Medical Family Therapy.
+Doctorate of Philoso phy (PhD) in Medical Family T herapy.

-• l examinations, defenses, and will cal placements, and internship sites.
+that my advisor will chair all exter credits, clinical placements, caminations, defenses, and will fand internship sites. facilitate all

 Student Department Date

 Advisor Department Date